 If you are unsure whether to add the homestead and housesite value to a property, go ahead and add the homestead and housesite value.
 The Department will determine final eligibility.
 Note - To reduce the number of parcels on this list, you should add homestead and housesite values to any parcel that has a dwelling that could be used as a fulltime residence regardless of current occupancy.

-Upload CAMA, again, to VTPIE when you have made all necessary changes.
+Upload CAMA/NEMRC, again, to VTPIE when you have made all necessary changes.
 You will also want to make sure to flag these parcels for grievance as changes to homestead or housesite are grievable items.

 Once you have addressed these you should go back to your main homestead screen and click complete on these files- they will no longer show on this report.